promptfoo/promptfoo/site/docs/guides/llm-redteaming.md

-# How to red team LLMs
+# How to red team LLM applications

 Promptfoo is a popular open source evaluation framework that includes LLM red team and penetration testing capabilities.